muttoni/cadence-symbols/README.md

 //   "if YES, then set a = 3,
 //   "if NO, then set a = 4.
 ```

+Any additional uses for the : symbol?
+File a PR!

 ## _ (underscore)